How to Shade Alternate Rows in Excel?

-We can shade every other row by using conditional formatting technique and we can do this by following multiple methods.
+We can shade every alternate row in excel by using conditional formatting technique and we can do this by following multiple methods.

 Below is the data I am going to use, you can download the workbook to practice along with me.